camRight/linux-practice/README.md

      -    file begins with `-` or has spaces in it.
          -         add `cat -- "$USERFILE"`
 - Bus test: could one of your teammates look at your script and use them relatively easy.

+## Git
+- In global config the LAST value on the list will be used.
+See example list and example output.